bowen-upenn/scene_graph_commonsense/README.md

 ## TODOs
 - [x] 1.
 Clean up the codes for integrating hierarchical classification as a portable module to other existing SOTA works in [Scene-Graph-Benchmark](https://github.com/KaihuaTang/Scene-Graph-Benchmark.pytorch)
 - [ ] 2.
 Release all pretrained model weights.
+(Most of them have been released.)
 - [ ] 3.
 Add unsupervised relation super-category clustering from pretrained GPT2, BERT, and CLIP token embeddings, eliminating the need for humans to classify relation labels.
 - [ ] 4.
 Address long-tailed class distribution problem using the [TDE](https://github.com/KaihuaTang/Scene-Graph-Benchmark.pytorch).
 - [ ] 5.
 Add energy-based learning [EBM](https://github.com/mods333/energy-based-scene-graph).